open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Similarly, SDKs MAY be configured to truncate attribute values.
 By default, attribute values SHOULD NOT be truncated.
-If an SDK provides a way to set this limit and the limit is set, then for each span attribute value, serialized into a string, if it exceeds that limit, SDKs SHOULD truncate that value, so that its length is at most equal to the limit.
+If an SDK provides a way to set this limit and the limit is set, then for each span attribute value, serialized into a string, if it exceeds that limit, SDKs MUST truncate that value, so that its length is at most equal to the limit.

 If there is a configurable limit, the SDK SHOULD honor the environment variables